SAFEGUARDING POLICY & PROCEDURE

 Volunteers, employees and trustees are not expected to be experts in this field, it is their responsibility to:

-Be alert to possible signs of abuse and follow this procedure.
+- Be alert to possible signs of abuse and be aware of and follow this policy.

 l.
-Report concerns as soon as possible to the designated person (DP).
-If the DP cannot be contacted and it is an emergency, the relevant Assessment Team of North Yorkshire County Council should be contacted at the number given below.
+Report concerns as soon as possible to the Designated Person (DP).
+If the DP cannot be contacted and it is an emergency, the relevant team within North Yorkshire County Council should be contacted at the number given below.

 2. The DP will record details of the concern, the action taken and any other facts.

-3. If the suspicions relate to the DP, then the Assessment Team should be contacted directly.
+3. If the suspicions relate to the DP, then the NYCC Team should be contacted directly.

 4. Suspicions should not be discussed with anyone else.

-5. The DP will take advice from the appropriate Assessment Team.
+5. The DP will take advice from the appropriate NYCC Team.
 If a referral is made the DP will carry out all related requirements within the set timescales.

 7. If there are concerns about the behaviour of a colleague which does not amount to concern of abuse against a specific individual, this procedure should still be followed.